Aaron Schoupp: 2023

 In round 3 of the 2023 NRL season, Schoupp scored two tries for the Gold Coast in their 38-34 victory over Melbourne.

 Schoupp played a total of 18 matches for the Gold Coast in the 2023 NRL season as the club finished 14th on the table.

 2024

-On 20 May 2024, the Manly Warringah Sea Eagles announced that they had signed Aaron Schoupp on a two-year contract, effective immediately.
+On 20 May 2024, the Manly Warringah Sea Eagles announced that they had signed Schoupp on a two-year contract, effective immediately.
 "Aaron adds depth to our squad as we have got a few injuries to our outside backs at the moment," said Sea Eagles Head Coach Anthony Seibold on the signing.
 "We feel like he is a good addition to our playing group."

 2025

 Schoupp made only four appearances with Manly in the 2025 NRL season.
-On 7 October, Manly Warringah Sea Eagles announced that Schoupp had signed a 12 month extension with the club.
+On 7 October, Manly announced that Schoupp had signed a 12 month extension with the club.

+2026

+Schoupp made only one appearance for Manly in the 2026 NRL season.
+In September, he was one of twelve players to be released by the club.

 Controversy

 On 25 June 2021, Schoupp was one of three Canterbury players who were ordered to self-isolate after attending a COVID-19 exposure site in Sydney's Eastern Suburbs.
 The NRL had ordered players of all 16 teams a week earlier not to attend any restaurants, clubs or bars in the Waverley Local Government area.